 Taking that math, let’s say you typically close 7 new users/accounts out of 30 appointments per month at an average sale of $1000 for an annual subscription.
 That’s $7,000/mo in new revenue.

-Enough for you and expenses.
+That is enough for you and to cover expenses.

-What if you could pump 2X more leads into your funnel and the SDR (along with you) set up at least 50 calls a month?
+What if you could pump 2 times more leads into your funnel and the SDR (along with you) set up at least 50 calls a month?

 By our math, that’s around $4k-ish more a month.
 And this is conservative.
 Doubling your appointments with your current process and another pair of hands on deck should be easy enough to do.

 Note: Have at least 6 months of salary for your SDR in the bank.
 It will take you some time to train and get everything moving.
 You don’t want a major expense to put you in a bind where you have to hand out your first pink slip days after your first hire.

-There are no shortage of guides to train new people.
+There is no shortage of guides to train new sales hires.
 We even have some we’re working on (should be published soon).
 However, your first hire can and should be different.

 In most cases, your organization will literally double in size when you hire your first SDR.
 It’s your (and maybe a partner’s) baby.